blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 for Dem donors in NC: NC-1, NC-9, NC-13, and perhaps NC-6:

 - We think NC-1 is closer than it appears to the pundits who rely on historical data.
-It’s a good Dem donor investment as a possible pick-up opportunity.
+We think it’s a good Dem donor investment since it might be closer than it looks historically, expecially if the Republicans field a good candidate.

 Our findings in NC-1 provide a good opportunity to discuss why these models may differ.
 NC-1 looks like a safe-D district